November Lawn & Garden Tips

 In the House

 - Time for Bulb Forcing: Around mid-November, plant paperwhite or amaryllis bulbs.
-Buy the bulbs alone or as a kit and plant now for Christmas blooms.
+Buy the bulbs alone or as a kit and plant now to have blooms to enjoy at Christmas.

 - Poinsettias for the Holidays.
 Poinsettias will arrive in mid-November.